tldr-pages/tldr/pages/common/stripe.md

 # stripe

-> Interact with your Stripe account.
+> Interact with a Stripe account.
 > More information: <https://github.com/stripe/stripe-cli>.

-- Log all activity on your account:
+- Follow the logs of activity on the account:

 `stripe logs tail`